 It is important to note that only fully relocateable routines can be implemented using the CODE specification.
-Also note that the RET instruction (\$C9) ending an EXTERNAL routine should not be given in a CODE routine.
+Also note that the RET instruction (\$C9) ending an EXTERNAL routine must not be used in the case of a CODE routine.

 All RAM between WSP and PMTP can be used as workspace by the machine code routine.